chrisl8/PanicStations/README.md

 bash <(wget -qO- --no-cache -o /dev/null https://raw.githubusercontent.com/chrisl8/PanicStations/main/setup.sh)
 ```

-**A reboot will be required after the first install.**
+**A reboot will be required after the first install, but you probably want to put in a settings.json5 file first.
+See below.**

 **NOTICE: If your LCD Displays are brand new, some settings will be saved to them on first run that will not take affect until they are power cycled once.
-So you may need to power them down by unplugging them from USB or powering off the Pi at least once after the first run before they will display correclty.**
+So you may need to power them down by unplugging them from USB or powering off the Pi at least once after the first run before they will display correctly.**

 ## Setup